Skip to content

 Overview of Domain Name Resolution

-In terms of geographical coverage, the Domain Name database is perhaps the largest distributed database on the Internet.
+The Domain Name database is perhaps the largest distributed database on the Internet.
 As of 2012, it was estimated about 10 million DNS servers on the Internet, each manages a minute fraction of the entire distributed database.
-After more than a decade later, the number must have increased significantly.
 Collectively, millions of these servers work seamlessly and are accessible via a query/response mechanism as specified by the DNS protocol provided in the following documents:

 • RFC1034: Domain Names - Concepts and Facilities